EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

   + AlgorithmID is an int or tstr, see below

-  +  keyDataLength is a uint set to the length of output material in bits, see below
+  + keyDataLength is a uint set to the length of output keying material in bits, see below

   + other is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.